Hugh Bowman: Personal life

-Bowman is married to Christine (née Walsh) and they have two daughters – Bambi and Paige.
+Bowman is married to Christine (née Walsh) and they have two daughters.
 Christine Bowman is an Irish national who met Hugh when she moved to Sydney after spending the Australian spring of 2002 tending to Irish trainer Dermott Weld’s two Melbourne Cup horses – Vinnie Roe and, eventual winner, Media Puzzle.
 She is a former trackwork rider and on-course producer for TVN's Sydney race meetings.
 The family currently reside in Coogee in Sydney’s Eastern Suburbs.

 Bowman is named after his great uncle, James Hugh Bowman.
 He was a private in the Australian Army (Unit: 1 Company Australian Army Service Corps) in World War II who was killed in action on 12 February 1942 in Malaya.